 The Dietetics Internship is an 11- to 18-month program for people who have bachelor’s or master’s degrees in a nutrition-related field and who can provide verification that they have completed the Didactic Programs in Dietetics (DPD) coursework.

-It combines rotations working in community wellness and clinical settings with master’s-level coursework.
+It combines rotations working in community wellness, food service management and clinical settings with master’s-level coursework.
+Courses follow the academic calendar while supervised practice rotations are completed year round.
 Like all of the approximately 250 dietetic practice programs in the county, we are required to offer a particular focus.
 Ours is community nutrition, education, and wellness; we are also unique in that we provide diverse dietetic training while offering interns an individualized program and a flexible schedule.

 Who applies to the Dietetic Internship?